 - IDEATE new groundbreaking business models to fill remaining gaps within the overarching intervention strategy.

-In all three strategies, partnering with either a local entrepreneur or an on-the-ground team is crucial in ensuring that the solution is strongly adapted to suit its local context.
+In all three strategies, partnering with a local entrepreneur or an on-the-ground team is crucial in ensuring the solution is strongly adapted to suit its local context.

 A case study in systemic venture building – Enviu’s FoodFlow Program